bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 ### Step 4: Determine Your Display
-There are two methods, manually finding the file or downloading Hackintool.
-Manually finding the file may not work for some monitors where color profile information is missing.
+There are two methods: downloading Hackintool or manually locating the display information.
+Manually locating the information may not work for some monitors where color profile information is missing.

 #### Hackintool Method
 Download Hackintool from https://github.com/headkaze/Hackintool/releases.